UCB-w261/w261-environment/README.md

 ## Pull the Class Image

 ```
+# Hadoop Environment
 docker pull w261/w261-environment
 ```

 ## Things to know

 In the container for W261 we use docker-compose to build our container.
-Below is a potentially out of date example.
-Use the one in your class repo.
+This yaml will be used for HW1 and HW2.

 ```
 version: '3'